Newton Rigg Students Triumph at Winter Stock Festival

 Date: 4th December 2018

-Celebrations were definitely in order for agriculture students from Askham Bryan College's Newton Rigg site who claimed both first and second place at a prestigious national livestock event.
+Celebrations were definitely in order for agriculture students from Newton Rigg College who claimed both first and second place at a prestigious national livestock event.

 The eight students, who are all studying for diplomas at the Cumbrian-based college, beat 17 other teams to take the honours at the annual East of England College Challenge, which is part of the Winter Stock Festival.
 Held at Peterborough, the competition attracts entries from colleges across the country.